tristansamuk/tristansamuk/README.md

 ### Currently Working On

-🧮 Calc - a calculator web app built in React with three different colour schemes
+🧮 Calc - A calculator web app with three different colour schemes

 ### Portfolio